yearico

 The excess of the fair value of assets acquired over the acquisition cost paid has been attributed to Capital Reserve.

-The financial statement for the year ended March 31, 2024 include the operations of the acquired business undertaking of Watson for the period from August 8, 2023 with purchase price allocation [PPA] figures.
+The standalone financial statement for the year ended March 31, 2024 include the operations of the acquired business undertaking of Watson for the period from August 8, 2023.

-In accordance with Ind AS 105 “Non-Current Assets held for Sale and Discontinued Operations”, investment in BZPPL is classified as "Assets held for sale" from Investments and disclosed separately at the lower of its carrying value and fair value less costs to sell.
+In accordance with Ind AS 105 “Non-Current Assets held for Sale and Discontinued Operations”, investment in BZPPL was classified as “Assets held for sale” from Investments and disclosed separately at the lower of its carrying value and fair value less costs to sell as at March 31, 2024.

-Figures of previous reporting year have been regrouped/ reclassified to conform to current year's classification.
+Figures of previous year have been regrouped/ reclassified to conform to current year's classification.

 Attention Investors :